Trinity Horizons – An Exciting Dream Moves to Reality!

 Trinity Commons: Senior Affordable Housing – Affordable housing continues to be difficult to find within Boulder city limits, and is non-existent in downtown Boulder.
 Trinity Commons will provide 16 much-needed one bedroom affordable housing units for seniors.
 This housing meets community goals of providing affordable housing within Boulder’s walkable, active downtown core.
 Seniors must be 62 or older AND must not exceed 60% of median household income in Boulder County.
 Trinity members will not get priority to live in Trinity Commons but can apply if they income qualify.
-Information about how to qualify for Trinity Commons Senior Affordable Housing will be available soon.
+Information about how to qualify for Trinity Commons Senior Affordable Housing can be found here.

 Boulder Parking Garage – As the Boulder downtown density grows, parking becomes more challenging in the downtown core.
 The new parking structure will allow us to maximize the space and utilization of parking in our downtown location.
 Public parking will be owned and managed by the City of Boulder’s CAGID.
 With access off the alley between Pine and Mapleton, CAGID will lease 56 spaces out monthly during the business day and move to hourly operation in evenings.
 Trinity will have exclusive use of the lot on Sundays and limited access during the week for church evening activities through a validation system.
 Additionally, there will be a Trinity-owned garage with 26 parking spaces with access off Mapleton.
 Trinity will lease out 16 of the spots to residents of Trinity Commons Housing or area businesses with the remaining 10 spots designated for church staff and volunteers.

 Trinity Fellowship Hall: Multi–Purpose Space – In addition to church activities, this new large multi-purpose space will allow us to continue to serve and provide additional meeting room for various community groups.
 Our existing hall hosts such self-help groups as Alcoholics Anonymous, mental health support groups, those who are homeless or hungry in our community, music groups, and other not-for-profit organizations.
 The expanded facilities will provide additional capacity that is easily divisible.
 The facility will include a commercial kitchen, church offices, and additional restrooms.

 Where are we in the process?